-The X and Y dimensions are as detailed in Appendix 5.2.
+The Y distance will be based on values for Stopping Sight Distance The X and Y dimensions are as detailed in Appendix 5.5.

-Note: Where the road junction occurs on a road incorporating a bend, it is essential to note that the visibility envelope must incorporate the full road width, irrespective of the end point of the 'y' dimension.
+Note: Where the road junction occurs on a road incorporating a bend, it is essential to note that the visibility envelope must incorporate the full road width, irrespective of the end point of the 'Y' dimension.